Avamander/arduino-tvout/README.md

 # Hosted here to keep it available from Arduino IDE (and for simple download as the original Google Code has been archived).

-This is a library for generating composite video on an ATmega microcontroller.
+This is a library for generating composite video on an ATmega AVR microcontroller.

 This branch of the TVout library has been patched to allow use with the Arduino Leonardo.
 The goal of this project is to create a simple interrupt driven library for generating composite video on a single AVR chip.